bitnami/charts/bitnami/mean/README.md

   - Your application uses DATABASE_HOST, DATABASE_PORT, DATABASE_USER, DATABASE_PASSWORD, and DATABASE_NAME environment variables to connect to the database.

 You can read more about the kubernetes service catalog at https://github.com/kubernetes-bitnami/service-catalog

+## Notable changes

+### 5.0.0

+This release includes security contexts, so the containers in the chart are run as non-root.
+More information in [this link](https://github.com/bitnami/bitnami-docker-node#484-r1-6112-r1-7101-r1-and-830-r1).

 ## Upgrading